elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Lowlevel.md

 ---
 ## Placeholders

-  * Placeholders are not changable by the model
+  * Placeholders are not changeable by the model
     - Can't hold state
     - Once set by the outside, they are fixed.